5.1. The Graduate School

 v.
 Administer and monitor student transcripts and certificates;

-vii Respond to Graduate School reporting and evaluation.
+vi.
+Respond to Graduate School reporting and evaluation

-The Academic Program Development Section is responsible for maintaining and enhancing the quality and diversity of the taught component of the educational programs delivered by the Graduate School.
+The Curriculum and Programs Section is responsible for maintaining and enhancing the quality and diversity of the taught component of the educational programs delivered by the Graduate School.
 This section performs the following tasks:

 - Develop and administer curriculum design and content;